The magic behind Susan Pevensie’s props

 Quiver

 In The Chronicles of Narnia: The Lion, the Witch, and the Wardrobe, Susan’s quiver was designed in a striking white color, symbolizing the purity and newness of her role as an archer and warrior in Narnia.
-This pristine look perfectly reflected the innocence and hope of the Pevensies’ first journey into the magical land.
+The straps that are attached to her props are a very bright red with gold accents along the edges.
+This pristine look perfectly reflected the innocence and hope of the Pevensies first journey into the magical land.

-By the time we see Susan in Prince Caspian, the quiver’s design evolved to reflect the Pevensies’ growth and the challenges they had faced.
-The once-bright white quiver had darkened to a weathered ivory color, symbolizing their adventures and the passage of time.
+By the time we see Susan in Prince Caspian, the quiver’s design evolved to reflect the Pevensies growth and the challenges they had faced.
+The once-bright white quiver had darkened to a weathered ivory color, her belt has also turned a more darker red color with no gold accents symbolizing their adventures and the passage of time.

 Belt System